akenneth/smarty-selenium-telegram-bot/README.md

 curl localhost:8887
 ```

 Note: TELEGRAM_CHAT_ID is your chat id with your configured telegram bot.
-You can get it for example by running the telegram poller and printing the chat id.
+You can get it by running the telegram_bot script, starting a chat with your bot and sending '/start' to it.
+The chat id will be printed to console.
 See: telegram_bot.py script or [Telegram bot intro](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-%E2%80%93-Your-first-Bot)

 ## Adding your own fetchers
 - Create your selenium fetchers, see google_fetcher.py for exanple